The Quakers Win 20 – 13 on a 1-Yard Scoring Run With 20 Seconds on the Clock

 “They are trusting each other,” Priore observed.
 They’re trusting the room and trusting their training.”

 As the teams readied to play the second half, a student protest for social issues took over the field and refused to yield.
-The issues ranged from the University City Townhomes to Pay the Pilots, to Divest form fossil fuels.
+The issues ranged from the University City Townhomes to Pay the Pilots, to Divest from fossil fuels.
 Eventually the field was cleared and the game would resume at 3:58 PM.
 For the teams it was a chance to refresh.

 “We were part of a rain delay.
 You know you’re going to be out at some point in time,” Priore said.
 “We get them off their feet, their gear off.
 We had a blueprint on how to handle it because we’ve been there before.”